 Babies’ sleep cycles are shorter than adults, meaning they wake up more often in the night.
 Babies who are said to sleep through the night are still waking up, but they manage to get themselves back to sleep on their own without any help from Mom and Dad.

 When we talk about sleeping through the night, in terms of babies anyways, what we’re really just saying that they’re able to get to sleep on their own, or as we call it in the baby sleep industry, they have “independent sleep skills.”
+And that’s precicely what a pediatric sleep specialist helps you teach your baby to do.

 So it doesn’t matter if baby’s breastfed, formula fed, or eating Chick-fil-A twice a day.
 They’re going to wake up at night, several times, for the rest of their lives, just like everyone else.